quail768/SpaceO/README.md

 * `--Xenium_Image` Path to morphology.ome.tif from Xenium ranger output (Ex: ./outs/morphology.ome.tif)

 * `--Phenocycler_Directory_Home` Path to a directory containing a single Phenocycler image.
-(Ex: ./PhenocylerImage/CODEX.ome.tif)
+(Ex: ./PhenocylerImage/CODEX.ome.tif).
+The pipeline will crash if this directory contains any other files.

 * `--Zarr` Path to a directory containing the unzipped cells.zarr file from the Xenium ranger output.
 (Ex: ./outs/cells_zarr).
 You can create this directory with `unzip  ./outs/cells.zarr.zip -d ./outs/cells_zarr`